-These include making sure your pet has a microchip; receive a veterinary certificate from your vet stating your pet is healthy and fit to fly; proof of rabies vaccination; optional vaccines are a plus, and a few more which can be specific to the country you are travelling from.
+These include making sure your pet has a microchip; receiving a veterinary certificate from your vet stating your pet is healthy and fit to fly; proof of rabies vaccination; optional vaccines are a plus, and a few more which can be specific to the country you are travelling from.

 22. Emergency Services

 Here in America, the number for emergency services is 911.

 With brilliant infrastructure throughout the states, emergency services are for anything you can throw at them.

 Alongside this, the response time is quick, especially for a country where everything is spread out.